WHAT WE DO

 The Sheboygan County Historical Research Center serves the public by collecting, preserving and making available the written documentation and images of Sheboygan County.
 It is our mission to help you.

-The Research Center is open to the public five days each week, free of charge.
+The Research Center is open to the public four days each week, free of charge.
 Research assistants will help you with your research journey, guiding you through the process, making sure your visit is a success.

 Small fees may apply to extra services like copies and photos.